demonkillerr/demonkiller-website-react/docs/projects/arch-linux-gui/installer.md

 ---
 sidebar_position: 2
-title: Configuring installer
+title: Building the installer
 id: installer
-sidebar_label: Configure Installer
+sidebar_label: Build Installer
 ---

 The installer used in ALG is calamares.
 Calamares is a distribution independent operating system installer framework.
 It's written in C++/Qt.
 This document will show you how to setup calamares.
 Calamares has a comprehensive guide on it's <a href="https://github.com/calamares/calamares/wiki">wiki</a>.